Ellpeck/TinyLifeWeb/docs/articles/localization.md

 ## Language Overrides
 Strings that begin with `Overrides` are part of the overrides section, which is a set of settings that determine the way parts of the game operate when a language is applied.
 These should not be translated, and set to the appropriate values instead.
+- `DisplayLastNameFirst` determines the order that a Tiny's first and last names are displayed in.
+Set this to `true` to display last names first.
 - `HasGenderedPronouns` determines whether the pronoun customization menu, as well as Tinies' pronouns, should be displayed in-game.
 Set this to `false` for languages that don't have gendered pronouns, or languages that don't have pronouns at all. **Do not change this value for any other reason.**

 ## Notes for Specific Languages